vuongducphuong/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/worldline.rst

 Configure the payment method
 ----------------------------

-From the Point of Sale application, go to :menuselection:`Configuration --> Settings --> Payment terminals` and activate the *Worldline* payment terminal.
+From the Điểm bán hàng application, go to :menuselection:`Configuration --> Settings --> Payment terminals` and activate the *Worldline* payment terminal.

 .. image:: worldline/worldline-payment-terminals.png